styfle/Basic-Wars/readme.md

 ------------
 If you would like to try out Basic Wars you can download the latest release on the [download page](https://github.com/styfle/Basic-Wars/downloads) and look for the biggest revision number (or newest date).

-For the bleeding edge code, you must first install the JDK so you can comiple the source code.
+For the bleeding edge code, you must first install the JDK so you can compile the source code.
 To compile, first navigate to the source folder and run this command:

     javac *.java